aminhossain/codility/Lesson-4/max-counters.md

 <!-- Describe your approach to solving the problem. -->

 We can solve this problem in multiple ways.
-A bruteforce approach would be, we can increase each element counter an whenever N+1 occured we can reset all the counter via max counter running the loop from 1 t N. But in this case the space time will be O(N\*(M+count(N+1))).
+A bruteforce approach would be, we can increase each element counter an whenever N+1 occured we can reset all the counter via max counter running the loop from 1 t N. But in this case the time complexity will be O(N\*(M+count(N+1))).

 To optimize the bruteforce solution to O(n) by time we can solve the problem maintaing two variable minCount and maxCount.
 Steps to construct the solution: